syncfusion-content/maui-docs/MAUI/TreeMap/getting-started.md

 ## Enable legend

-To incorporate a legend for the TreeMap control, utilize the `ShowLegend` property within `LegendSettings.` It is possible to customize the legend item’s color and text using the `LeafItemBrushSettings` and `LeafItemSettings` properties of `SfTreemap.`
+To incorporate a legend for the TreeMap control, utilize the `ShowLegend` property within `LegendSettings.` It is possible to customize the legend item’s color and text using the `LeafItemBrushSettings` and `LegendSettings` properties of `SfTreemap.`

 {% tabs %}
 {% highlight XAML hl_lines="9" %}